Download, Installation, and Update

 After basic Linux installation - further tweaks:

-Another recommendation is to install a low-latency Linux kernel for optimized timing, e.g., on Ubuntu flavors and probably also Debian flavors:
+Another recommendation is to install a low-latency Linux kernel for optimized timing, e.g., on Ubuntu flavors and maybe also Debian flavors:

 sudo apt install linux-lowlatency